LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   * **Before proceeding, ensure you have read the [Setup](#setup) portion of the guide.**
   * Undervolting can be done by itself or combined with [overclocking](#overclocking).
 Increasing the core clock after an undervolt will reset the graph, so you must redo the undervolt each time you increase the core clock. *This does not apply to the memory clock.*
   ## Finding a Voltage
   1. Click CTRL F to open the curve editor and [this video guide](https://www.youtube.com/watch?v=LPpW9yXHvOU) and start at a baseline of 900 mV.
+Anything above this value will likely power throttle on many cards, and going above this value is situational, and the temperature difference will not be as noticeable.
+You can raise this in a later step.
      1. Your curve should look like this to start:

        ![image](https://user-images.githubusercontent.com/69487009/156475780-19ff599b-56da-4d43-ae22-3ac738e9bc05.png)

   2. Select all the points past the voltage you want (900 mV) by holding down shift and left click and highlighting.
   3. Drag all the points down by selecting a point and dragging it down.
-Make sure the highest point on the part you are dragging down is lower than the highest point to its left.
+Make sure the highest point on the part you are dragging down is lower than the highest point to its left, but other than that, you can drag it down anywhere.

      3. Your curve should now look like this: